 What If My South Carolina Quarter Has No Errors?

-Turns out you have just a regular South Carolina 50 States Quarter with no errors?
+So it turns out that you have just a regular South Carolina 50 States Quarter with no errors?

 While neat coins, these are worth face value (or 25 cents) if worn.
-That’s because these are very common coins that don’t contain any silver or other precious metals worth more than the face value of the coin.
+That’s because these are very common coins, and they don’t contain any silver or other precious metals worth more than the face value of the coin.